jlevy/og-equity-compensation/README.md

 Key to these contracts is a way to precisely track ownership of the company;
 issuing stock is how companies often choose to do this.

-- 🚧 What are good stats on how many people work in startups vs established companies?
 - 🚧 Mention how court cases are settled?
-- 🚧 Define additional terms:
-  board of directors, cap table.

 ### Stock and shares